JPresting/2---Self-Hosted-Infrastructure/oraclecloud-chatwoot-selfhost/README.md

 This setup provides a solid foundation for hosting Chatwoot on Oracle Cloud's free tier with proper email integration and social media channels.

+**Need a more advanced deployment, integration, or enterprise automation?** Visit [Stardawnai.com](https://stardawnai.com) for professional consulting and development on AI-driven process automation, SAP integration, self-hosted enterprise N8N workflows, and custom hybrid infrastructure solutions tailored to your business needs.